The Planetary Society: History

 In addition to its advocacy efforts, the society has created and sponsored a number of space-related science and technology projects.
 In 1981, The Planetary Society partnered with NASA to fund Suitcase SETI, a project which eventually grew into Sentinel, the first dedicated high-resolution survey to search for extraterrestrial intelligence.
 Since then, the society has supported several other SETI surveys.
 In the 1990s, it began expanding assistance to a wider variety of scientific projects, including a network of amateur astronomers dedicated to the study of potentially hazardous near-Earth objects.
 In the 2010s, the Society crowdfunded and built a pair of spacecraft dedicated to testing solar sailing technology.
 Society members also helped fund the development of Honeybee Robotics’ PlanetVac instrument, which landed on the Moon as part of Firefly Aerospace’s Blue Ghost Mission 1 on March 2, 2025.
 In the 2020s, the society announced the creation of a regular grant program to support space-related research projects.

-On April 11, 2025, The Planetary Society launched its "Save NASA Science" advocacy campaign in response to the White House Office of Management and Budget's proposal to cut NASA's science funding by 47% for the 2026 fiscal year, with the society stating the cuts were "unprecedented, unstrategic, and wasteful."
+On April 11, 2025, The Planetary Society launched its "Save NASA Science" advocacy campaign in response to the White House Office of Management and Budget’s proposal to cut NASA’s science funding by 47% for the 2026 fiscal year, with the society stating the cuts were "unprecedented, unstrategic, and wasteful."
 On July 30, 2025, The Planetary Society and several other scientific advocacy organizations announced a joint Day of Action on October 5 and October 6 in Washington, D.C.
+The event took place on October 6, 2025, with CEO Bill Nye and over 300 supporters from across its allied organizations gathering on the steps of the U.S. Capitol to urge Congress to reject the proposed funding cuts.
+The campaign, which grew into the largest advocacy event in the society’s history, ultimately succeeded when Congress passed a final budget in early 2026 that restored full funding for NASA’s science directorate, averting the proposed cuts.

 Organization

 The Planetary Society membership structure follows a centralized, Board-directed, staff-managed model.
 Rather than being organized as regional chapters, members in the US and around the world may interact with each other and the organization through its active online member community.
 Membership is offered at tiered levels and may be maintained on either an annual or recurring monthly basis.

 The Planetary Society is currently governed by a 12-member volunteer Board of Directors chosen for their passion about and knowledge of space exploration.
-The Board has a Chair, President, Vice President, Treasurer, and Secretary, and normally meets twice per year to set the society's policies and future directions.
+The Board has a Chair, President, Vice President, Treasurer, and Secretary, and normally meets twice per year to set the society’s policies and future directions.
 Nominations are sought and considered periodically from a variety of sources, including from members of the Board and Advisory Council, Society Members, staff, and experts in the space community.
 On June 7, 2010, the society announced that American science educator Bill Nye would become the new executive director of the society.

 Board of directors

-The Planetary Society's current board of directors consists of:
+The Planetary Society’s current board of directors consists of: